-A good CRM system will record lists of your top customers, new accounts, prospective customers and customer activities.
+A good customer relationship management system will record lists of your top customers, new accounts, prospective customers and customer activities.
 You are given an insight into your customers and their activity so that you can make informed decisions on how to engage and retain them.

 Staying Ahead of the Pack

 Engaging with your customers is key to better relations and increased sales.
 Any company that doesn’t do this will notice a gradual decline in their profits over time.

 Put simply, customers are not prepared to give their hard-earned money to a company giving them a poor experience.
 Customers have easy access to your competitors and those offering the same products.
 Your customers have a lot of choice, and if their experience with your company is negative, they will simply go elsewhere.

 Capturing your customers’ loyalty early on with a positive experience is therefore of the utmost importance.
 Customers won’t think twice about going to your competitors if you haven’t given them a reason to stay.

 The cost of attaining a new customer is far greater than retaining an existing one.
 Additionally, obtaining a new customer by word-of-mouth costs less than money spent on promoting your business.
 It’s therefore of vital importance that, once a customer is within your reach, you give them ample reasons to stay loyal to you.

-Flowbird can assist you with the selection and implementation of a CRM system that will enable you to nurture strong relationships with your customers.
+Flowbird can assist you with the selection and implementation of a customer relationship management system that will enable you to nurture strong relationships with your customers.
 Contact us today to find out more about how we can help you with your customer retention strategies.